If you work directly with children or work as program staff at Southwest Key Programs, you most likely qualify for vaccination in your state.

 Once you’re vaccinated, hold onto your vaccination record and keep it in a safe place.

-Continue to practice social distancing and wearing masks in public spaces, even when you’re partially or fully vaccinated.
+Continue to wear masks in public spaces that require them, even when you’re partially or fully vaccinated.

 Texas uses a “vaccination hub” structure, organized by county.
 Check the list of vaccine hubs for providers in your county and book an appointment on the vaccine hub’s website.